Top Ethical Issues in Digital Marketing To Solve in 2025

 In the digital world, every action you take leaves a trace.
 We permit corporations to collect our data every time we sign up for a new website or app without really thinking about how they will use it.

-It's buried deep in the privacy policy, and it's written in a language we're unlikely to comprehend anyhow.
+It's buried deep in the privacy policy and written in a language we're unlikely to comprehend anyhow.
 Language such as:

 privacy policy

-Sure, companies collect customer data to improve their products.
+Sure, companies collect customer data to gain insights and improve their products.

 Our smartphones are listening to what we have to say.
-Hundreds of apps have been programmed to listen through your phone's microphone, allowing businesses to target advertisements more precisely – even when the apps are just running in the background.
+Hundreds of apps have been programmed to listen through your phone's microphone, allowing businesses to target advertisements more precisely, even when the apps run in the background.

 Our smartphones are listening to what we have to say.